 In October 2020, Jo and I were both happy to have been again selected for inclusion in the Albuquerque Museum Foundation fundraising show “Artsthrive”.
 It’s being hosted in an online auction this year.
 You can click the link above.

 Late in 2020, I was selected for inclusion in the "Open 2021" exhibit at at the SE Center of Photography in SC.
 The original juror was Robert Klein from the Klein gallery in Boston, MA.
 Sometime during the jurying process this was switched to another juror, Douglas Beasley.
 Not sure what happened there but I'm glad to have been included.

-In January of 2020, I was selected for inclusion in the “Alternatives 2020” show at the SE Center of Photography in SC.
+In January of 2020, I was selected for inclusion in the “Alternatives 2020” show, again at the SE Center of Photography in SC.
 If you don’t know this gallery, please check out their very active website.
 The juror was Jill Enfield – a name long known by hand-colorists, so I was happy to be selected with some digitally-based prints I painted over with photo oils.
 Of course, the Covid pandemic soon closed many galleries to in-person visiting but they were able to transfer to an on-line viewing of the exhibition.

-A Still Life Setup: Utilizing a stage set, I produced several series of work late at night after having just awakened from a restless sleep.
-I have sometimes caught myself thinking about imagery just before I drop off to sleep and Wikipedia claims that creativity can be significantly correlated with sleep disturbance.
+Still Life Setup: Utilizing a stage set, I produced several series of work late at night after having just awakened from a restless sleep.
+I have sometimes caught myself thinking about imagery just before I drop off to sleep and numerous sources claim that creativity can be significantly correlated with sleep disturbance.
 In any case, I feel that these late night sessions were often quite productive and ...“illuminating”.
 In recent years, I have continued to visualize ever more abstractly, often focusing on simpler forms and the interaction between simplified shapes.
 I started using cut and folded paper and transparent materials sometimes combined with physical objects.
 Letting my imagination run free, I am now often compelled to persuade the viewer to imagine a form’s inherent mystery as an allegorical life-form.
-Interesting shapes, subtle lighting, strong shadows, spatial perspective, and muted color remain crucial features to consider as I develop my work.
-I prefer the finalized result to be quiet, restful, and non-intrusive, providing a respite from our busy world.
+Interesting shapes, subtle lighting, strong shadows, spatial perspective, and muted color are crucial features to consider as I develop my work.
+I usually prefer the finalized result to be quiet, restful, and non-intrusive, providing a respite from our busy world.

-Color: Hand-colored prints are scarcely seen now that most photography is digital-based.
+Color: Hand-colored prints are less commonly seen now that most photography is digital-based.
 My hand-colored work until the early 2000’s was oil paint or pencil directly applied over traditional Black and White Silver Gelatin prints – similar to the first examples of color in early postcards.
-I always found the coloration step was a time-consuming yet meditative process, demanding an uninterrupted effort as the painting of the entire print needed to be completed at one sitting for best results from the media.
+I always found the coloration step to be a time-consuming yet meditative process, demanding an uninterrupted effort as the painting of the entire print needed to be completed at one sitting for best results from the media.
 When successfully applied, this could produce an artfully subtle and refined print with a quality in my opinion rarely achieved by traditional color photo processes.
 The appeal of this now rarely used process echoes an important goal of my work - to take the viewer beyond the ordinary – by process as well as imagination.
-With the advent of digital media and loss of wet darkroom materials, the result achieved by attempting to paint over digital paper with modern materials has not been to my satisfaction, so as I setup to capture those images, my visual sensibility continues to remind me of the refined look of that vintage process and I constantly strive to adjust to some kind of equivalence of color quality in new digital work.
+With the advent of digital media and loss of wet darkroom materials, the result achieved by attempting to paint over digital paper with modern materials has not been to my satisfaction, so as I setup to capture those images, my visual sensibility continues to remind me of the refined look of that vintage process and I often strive to adjust to some kind of equivalence of color quality in new digital work.

 How the Work Evolves: Awareness of all of the above has helped me to often conceptualize an initial image before I actually construct the stage setup to capture it.
 I often shoot up to 50 variations on a new idea, usually producing a whole other series of ideas.
 Afterward, a lengthy “reviewing” process takes over and I will typically rework many versions of those images or combine them with others and often spend days contemplating the results before reaching what I believe is an adequately distilled selection of work.
 This clarifying process is mandatory for me and helps give the final work a feeling quite different from photography designed to capture the “decisive moment”.